bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/README.md

 This lesson includes one demo, one interactive lab and one break fix lab.

-During the host and path routing unit of the up-skilling session there is a short demo highlighting [how **Pods** can be exposed using services](clusterip-nodeport-loadbalancer.md).
-This is a link to that PODS to Services demo.

 1. [Coffee Demo](demo/README.md): Configure basic routing to a *coffee* application.
 2. [Tea Lab](lab/README.md): You will configure basic routing to a *tea* application,